-Service obligations of a long-term nature, e.g., solid waste collection service contracts, are satisfied over time, and revenue is recognized based on the value provided to the customer during the period.
+Service obligations of a long-term nature, such as solid waste collection service contracts, are satisfied over time, and revenue is recognized based on the value provided to the customer during the period.
+In many of our markets, solid waste collection service contracts exist as exclusive franchise agreements or municipal contracts.
 The amount billed to the customer is based on variable elements such as the number of residential homes or businesses for which collection services are provided, the volume of waste collected, transported and disposed, and the nature of the waste accepted.
+Such contracts are generally within the Company's collection, recycling and other lines of business and have a weighted average remaining contract life of approximately four years, excluding certain exclusive and perpetual agreements, such as governmental certificates.
 The Company does not disclose the value of unsatisfied performance obligations for these contracts as its right to consideration corresponds directly to the value provided to the customer for services completed to date and all future variable consideration is allocated to wholly unsatisfied performance obligations.